-Bethlen Communities is a faith-based, non-profit located in Ligonier, PA.
+Bethlen is a faith-based, non-profit located in Ligonier, PA.
 We are a continuing care retirement community dedicated to serving our residents and clients each and every day.
-We invite you to watch our video to learn more about Bethlen's story.
+We invite you to watch our video to learn more about the Bethlen community.

 Bethlen Communities is a non-profit organization.
 Bethlen is recognized as a 501(c)3 and is tax-exempt.